 Copyleft Joss Winn 2002.

-It occurred to me today that the work I did during my MA in Film Studies and Archiving (University of East Anglia 2001-2) might be of interest to someone of the Interweb.
-Here it is, retrieved from an almost forgotten folder on my hard drive.
-Let me know if you find it of any use.
+It occurred to me that the work I did during my MA in Film Studies and Archiving (University of East Anglia 2001-2) might be of interest to someone.

 My reason for undertaking the MA derived from my interest in amateur and avant-garde filmmaking.
 During 1998-2001, I lived in Japan and spent much of my spare time (and money), shooting Super 8mm and 16mm film (mainly landscapes and abstractions) and exhibiting international exchanges of European, North American and Japanese experimental film and video.
 I’ve never been interested in filmmaking as a career, but thought that working in film preservation and archiving would allow me to make a living out of a love for non-commercial filmmaking.
 With that in mind, here are the outputs of my MA.